 COLOURS AND SHAPES

-This scent explosion originates from Mexico, and subsequently conquered Morocco, Egypt and China.
-In the 17th century the tuberose was exported to Europe from India.
-It instantly became a favourite ingredient for various perfumes.
-The flower was also very popular at the French court.
+The name of this flower is misleading: it has nothing to do with the rose.
+It’s actually a distant relative of the hyacinth.
+Originally from Mexico, the flower subsequently conquered Morocco, Egypt and China, then in 17th century it was exported to Europe from India.
+It instantly became a favourite ingredient for various perfumes, and was extremely popular at the French court.
 Madame de La Vallière, one of Louis XIV’s mistresses, wore the tuberose in corsages and in her hair.